VitalyVorobyev/feature_detection_service/README.md

 ## Overview

-Feature Detection Service is a FastAPI-based application that provides image feature detection capabilities through a RESTful API.
-It supports multiple feature detection algorithms from OpenCV such as ORB, SIFT, AKAZE, and BRISK.
+Feature Detection Service is a FastAPI-based application that provides image feature and pattern detection capabilities through a RESTful API.
+It supports multiple feature detection algorithms from OpenCV such as ORB, SIFT, AKAZE, and BRISK as well as pattern detectors for ChArUco boards, circle grids, chessboards, and AprilTags.

 The service works in conjunction with an Image Storage Service (ISS) to retrieve images and store feature detection results.

 ## Features

 - Feature detection using multiple algorithms (ORB, SIFT, AKAZE, BRISK)
+- Pattern detection for calibration targets (ChArUco, circle grid, chessboard, AprilTag)
 - Customizable algorithm parameters
 - Storage of feature keypoints and descriptors
 - Optional visualization with feature overlay generation